krishaamer/green-filter-research/research/literature/investing.md

 People are concerned with digital payments

-“use the e-CNY network to increase financial surveillance.” https://decrypt.co/89761/china-releases-digital-yuan-wallet-bitcoin-crackdown-continues?utm_source=Facebook&utm_medium=social&utm_campaign=sm&fbclid=IwAR1eqjtZ3_JOPhqd9_eQ-NKkW0pb_94qT83dYWOOmxpeTqd8qPoT8XeisxY
+-   “use the e-CNY network to increase financial surveillance.”
+(Jeff Benson (2022))

-democratize financial surveillance!
+-   democratize financial surveillance!

-crypto tools allow you to look at any wallet already green transparency
+-   crypto tools allow you to look at any wallet already

+-   green transparency

 ## Crypto {#crypto}

-People like turkey losing 75% of the value of their assets when currency collapses, why people buy crypto https://www.cnbc.com/video/2021/11/24/macro-story-has-changed-on-crypto-galaxy-digitals-mike-novogratz.html
+-   People like Turkey losing 75% of the value of their assets when currency collapses, why people buy crypto https://www.cnbc.com/video/2021/11/24/macro-story-has-changed-on-crypto-galaxy-digitals-mike-novogratz.html

 ## Sustainability Linked Bonds {#sustainability-linked-bonds}